MicrosoftDocs/security/zero-trust/adopt/meet-regulatory-compliance-requirements.md

 ---
 title: Meet regulatory and compliance requirements with Zero Trust
-description: Learn how to Meet regulatory and compliance requirements with Zero Trust. ms.date: 06/20/2023 ms.service: security
+description: Learn how to Meet regulatory and compliance requirements with Zero Trust. ms.date: 06/27/2023 ms.service: security
 author: BrendaCarter
 ms.author: bcarter
 ms.topic: conceptual
 ms.collection:
-  - zerotrust-solution
+  - zerotrust-adopt
 ---

 # Meet regulatory and compliance requirements

 As part of [Zero Trust](zero-trust-adoption-overview.md) adoption guidance, this article describes the business scenario of meeting regulatory and compliance requirements that might be applicable to your organization.

 Regardless of the complexity of your organization’s IT environment or the size of your organization, new regulatory requirements that might affect your business are continually adding up.
 These regulations include the European Union’s General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), a myriad of healthcare and financial information regulations as well as data residency requirements.

 The process of meeting regulatory and compliance requirements can be long, complex, and tedious when not managed properly.
 This challenge has considerably increased the workload of security, compliance, and regulations teams to achieve and prove compliance, prepare for an audit, and put ongoing best practices into place.

 A Zero Trust approach often exceeds some types of requirements imposed by compliance regulations, for example, those controlling access to personal data.
 Organizations that have implemented a Zero Trust approach may find that they already meet some new conditions or can easily build upon their Zero Trust architecture to be compliant.

 | Traditional approaches to meeting regulatory and compliance requirements | Modern approach to meeting regulatory and compliance requirements with Zero Trust |
 | --- | --- |